 Content of the studies

-The students selected to the programme may freely choose their major, provided they have the required background.
-The major will be selected as part of the personal study plan in the beginning of the studies.
+The students selected for the programme may freely choose their major, provided they have the required background.
+The major will be selected as part of the personal study plan at the beginning of the studies.

 Bioinformatics and Digital Health